Project DetailsThis project is an industrial collaboration with the Strategic R&I group of Solvay Composites, based in Wilton, UK.

-This project aims to use computer simulations to understand how the interaction between carbon fibres and polymer can influence the properties of the resulting composite.
+This project will use computer simulations to understand how the interaction between carbon fibres and polymer can influence the properties of the resulting composite.
 The scope for investigation ranges from thermoset polymers, where polymerisation takes place in the proximity of fibre, to thermoplastic polymers where polymer is synthesised prior to impregnating fibre.
-As well as enabling the optimisation of the performance properties of composites, the intent of the project is to provide direction on how to engineer fibre surfaces and polymers to facilitate end of use re-cycling of composites.
+As well as enabling the optimisation of the performance properties of composites, the aim of the project is to provide direction on how to engineer fibre surfaces and polymers for high performance advanced materials.

 In addition to undertaking cutting edge research, students are also registered for the Postgraduate Certificate in Researcher Development (PGCert), which is a supplementary qualification that develops a student’s skills, networks and career prospects.